Tina Nakada Grandinetti

 Tina Nakada Grandinetti is an American politician, who has been serving as a member of the Hawaii House of Representatives for the 20th district since 2024.
 She has Okinawan ancestry.

+Grandinetti was born and raised on O'ahu, graduating from Mililani High School.
+She then earned a master's degree from the University of Hawaii Manoa and a PhD focused on Hawaii's housing crisis from RMIT University in Australia.